Caring for a Person Who Has Intellectual or Developmental Disabilities

 The delegate/proxy should talk to the healthcare provider about treatment decisions or end-of-life care for the patient.
 The healthcare provider should write these decisions in the patient’s medical chart.

-Caregiving can be very stressful.
+Being a caregiver can be very stressful for you and on your other relationships.
 Common signs of caregiver stress include the following:

 - Feeling sad or moody